 That will depend on how you handle your case, how the defendant responds to your claim and how you choose to proceed if you win your case.
 There are fees set by the small claims rules for registry services and sheriff services.
-You can review the list of the fees in the small claims rules at the court registry or online.
+You can review the list of the fees online by reading the Small Claims Rules on the BC Laws website.

 In addition to the set fees, there may be expenses and interest added on to the total owing.
 If any costs are to be added to anyone's case, the judge or registry staff will make the decision.
 In most situations, the fees and expenses can be added to the total amount the unsuccessful party has to pay.
 This means the costs the defendant had to pay may be charged against the claimant if the defendant is successful with a counterclaim.